-For your information, the ifo traffic light shows the monthly probability of an expansive phase of the economy.
+Although the ifo economic clock is still in the boom quadrant, it is moving in the direction of a downturn.
+And the ifo traffic light continues to be set to "red.
+It shows the monthly probability of an expansionary phase of the economy.
 Green traffic light values signal probabilities of more than two thirds and thus indicate expansion.
-Red traffic light values stand for expansion probabilities of less than one third - they make contraction more likely.
+Red traffic light values stand for expansion probabilities of less than one third - so they make a contraction more likely.

 Parallel to the publication of the ifo business climate for you, we also checked the capital market seismograph of the team led by Professor Dr. Rudi Zagst and Oliver Schlick.
 We hope that this indicator will provide us with indications of the direction of short-term fluctuations around the long-term trend, which is determined by the ifo data.

 As you know, the capital market seismograph distinguishes between three phases: "green" (quiet market = buy), "yellow" (turbulent market with positive expectation = invest, but with hedge) and "red" (turbulent market with negative expectation = do not invest).

 The results are interesting: the probability of a calm, positive stock market ("green") remains very high at 92 percent.
 The probability of a turbulent, volatile market with a positive trend ("yellow") holds at 2 percent.
 And the probability of a bear market ("red") is only 6 percent lower.
 "The situation remains positive from our point of view," comments Schlick.